stephenfjohnson/coffee-offering/src/pages/about/about.md

 ## Create Company Account

-We want to promote your coffees!
-Create a **Company Account** and start displaying elegant digital coffee offering sheets and extend your reach to a long list of interested buyers.
+Create a **Company Account** and share your digital coffee offerings with interested buyers.

 ## Create Customer Account

-We want to simply your hunt for the best supply!
-Create a free **Customer Account** and start searching an extensive Global Inventory of coffee offerings from suppliers around the world.
+Create a **Customer Account** and search a global inventory of coffee offerings from origins worldwide.